-4.5.1.1.
-The name of this commission is the Carver Commission of Disability.
-4.5.1.2.
-The purpose of the Committee is to coordinate or carry out programs in coordination with programs of the State Office of Handicapped Affairs in
+- 4.5.1.1.
+The name of this commission is the Carver Commission of Disability. - 4.5.1.2.
+The purpose of the Committee is to coordinate or carry out programs in coordination with programs of the State Office of Handicapped Affairs in order to bring about full and equal participation in all aspects of life in the Town of Carver for all people with disabilities. - 4.5.1.3.

-4.5.1.3.
 The purpose of these by-laws is to establish principles and procedures for the governance of this Committee.